-Revision Date Reason for Revision 0 10 November 2010 Initial Record 1.0 Final Review 1.0 22 November 2011 Administrative changes - Document number changed 2.0 3 April 2012 Administrative changes were made to include information from the release of the proposed rule and TEB suggested changes.
-Former document number - STP-00001-PSDB-0006 0.0 25 March 2014 New document number (TEB-CCER-STP-0602) to reflect numbering in the approval library, normalization of format.
-No changes to procedure from historical document.
-1.0 05 January 2022 Changes were made to the equipment and materials and the procedure.
-Examples waveforms were added as figures.
+Revision Date Reason for Revision 0 14 October 2009 Initial Record 1.0 02 August 2011 Final Review 1.0 22 November 2011 Administrative changes - Document number changed 2.0 3 April 2012 Administrative changes were made to include information from the release of the proposed rule.
+Former document number - STP-00001-PSDB-0007 0.0 25 March 2014 New document number to reflect numbering in the approval library, normalization of format.
+The only change made in the procedure is in section 4.6.6.
+The restart of subsequent units was changed from commencing the next work rate from where the previous unit ended, to the point at which the previous unit ended with no more than a 2 minute overlap.
+No other changes to procedure from historical document.
+1.0 05 January 2022 Changes were made to the equipment, materials, and the procedure.
+Examples waveforms were added as Figures.